Power-law escape rate of SGD: Conclusion

 \section{Conclusion}

-In this work, we have shown that the SGD noise strength for the mean-square loss is proportional to the loss function near a minimum, i.e. Eq.~(\ref{eq:SGD_cov_formula}), and we have used it to derive the stochastic differential equation~(\ref{eq:SDE_tau}) with additive noise near a minimum via a non-uniform time transformation~(\ref{eq:tau}).
-The original multiplicative noise is reduced to simpler additive noise, but instead the gradient of the loss function is replaced by that of the logarithmized loss function $U(\theta)=\log L(\theta)$.
-This stochastic differential equation has a power-law stationary distribution near a minimum~(\ref{eq:stationary}), which is confirmed in experiments.
-This new formalism yields the power-law escape rate formula~(\ref{eq:escape_multi}) whose exponent depends on $\eta$, $B$, $h^*$, and $n$, which has never been proposed in previous works.
-Our escape-rate formula explains an empirical fact that SGD favors flat minima with low effective dimensions.
+In this work, we have investigated the SGD dynamics via a Langevin approach.
+With several approximations listed in Appendix~\ref{appendix:list}, we have derived Eq.~(\ref{eq:SGD_cov_formula}), which shows that the SGD noise strength is proportional to the loss function.
+This SGD noise covariance structure yields the stochastic differential equation~(\ref{eq:SDE_tau}) with additive noise near a minimum via a random time change~(\ref{eq:tau}).
+The original multiplicative noise is reduced to simpler additive noise, but instead the gradient of the loss function is replaced by that of the logarithmic loss function $U(\theta)=\log L(\theta)$.
+This new formalism yields the power-law escape rate formula~(\ref{eq:escape_multi}) whose exponent depends on $\eta$, $B$, $h_e^*$, and $n$.

-Our simple formula~(\ref{eq:SGD_cov_formula}) on the SGD-noise covariance has not been reported previously.
-It is derived by the decoupling approximation, whose validity is confirmed experimentally.
-This formula as well as our new formalism of the Langevin equation on the logarithmized loss landscape should help understand more deeply the SGD dynamics in machine learning problems.
+The escape-rate formula in Eq.~(\ref{eq:escape_multi}) explains an empirical fact that SGD favors flat minima with low effective dimensions.
+The effective dimension of a minimum must satisfy Eq.~(\ref{eq:critical}) for its stability.
+This result as well as the formulation of the SGD dynamics using the logarithmic loss landscape should help understand more deeply the SGD dynamics and its implicit biases in machine learning problems.

+Although the present work focuses on the Gaussian noise, the non-Gaussianity can also play an important role.
+For example, \citet{Simsekli2019} approximated SGD as a L\'evy-driven SDE, which explains why SGD finds wide minima.
+It would be an interesting future problem to take the non-Gaussian effect into account.